9 Visualize with ggplot2

 Learning how to use ggplot2 is — just like learning a new language — a journey, rather than a destination.

-Just as we can learn and use sentences of a foreign language without being fully aware of its grammatical rules, we will start using the functions of ggplot2 to visualize data without understanding all their details.
+Just as we can learn and use sentences of a foreign language without being fully aware of its grammatical rules, we will start using the functions of ggplot2 to visualize data without understanding all details.

 Hence, we should not be surprised if some concepts and relations remain somewhat obscure for a while.